The Culture of International Relations

 While ample attention has been devoted to National Socialism’s rejection of legal internationalism (above all in the scholarship on Carl Schmitt), little is known about the ways the Nazi regime sought to give such ideas concrete institutional form.
 The Germans’ close partners in this project were the Italians, who cooperated in the legal field with their German allies even as they pursued a position of international hegemony in the legal field for Mussolini's Italy.

-I am currently preparing an article on this subject, in which I argue that the Nazi and fascist legal-intellectual networks mobilized foreign intellectuals and served Nazi-fascist hegemony by articulating a regional-European and anti-liberal vision of global order.
+I an article on this subject, "International Legal Cooperation in the Nazi-Fascist New Order," (International Politics, 2017), I argue that the Nazi legal-intellectual networks mobilized foreign intellectuals and served Nazi hegemony by articulating a regional-European and anti-liberal vision of global order.

 International Venice: Showroom of Fascist Modernity, 1930-1945